 This type of hayfever can benefit from natural treatment, but it needs to be targeted for it to work properly.

 - Nat Mur

-I worked with the Travelling Homeopaths Collective at Glastonbury festival last year and almost half of the people we saw came in with hayfever.
+I worked with the Travelling Homeopaths Collective at Glastonbury festival a few times, most recently in 2019 and almost half of the people we saw came in with hayfever.

 I remember one guy I treated came back the following day and told me I’d saved his festival!